 Josh Hypse, PsyD

 Dr. Hypse is a staff psychologist at Acumen Assessments, specializing in the assessment of personality functioning related to professional misconduct.
 His primary focus is on the underlying characteristics that contribute to disruptions in the workplace, unethical behavior, or professional impairment.
-Dr. Hypse is a published author with over nine years of experience conducting psychological assessments in a variety of contexts and settings ranging from disability evaluations, university settings, community mental health centers, detention centers, and private institutions.
+Dr. Hypse is a published author with over 9 years of experience conducting psychological assessments in a variety of contexts and settings ranging from disability evaluations, university settings, community mental health centers, detention centers, and private institutions.
 He enjoys working with licensed professionals to help identify aspects of their personality that may be inhibiting their work performance.

 Dr. Hypse is a graduate from the Wisconsin School of Professional Psychology, and has extensive experience in the evaluation and treatment of personality disorders, trauma, mood and anxiety disorders, severe mental illness, and substance abuse related issues.
 He conducted his post-doctoral work at a community mental health center in rural Kansas, and brings a galvanized understanding of personality functioning to the Acumen team.
 While adorning a psychodynamic perspective, Dr. Hypse will also utilize interpersonal, and cognitive-behavioral approaches when necessary.
 He enjoys working with professionals and helping them understand how their personality characteristics contributed to both their vocational success, as well as their difficulties.